Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 Side note: if you decide to cut a serial cable, do not trust the wire color, always use a multimeter as SIN and SOUT are crossed somewhere in the cable.

-## Hardware I used to connect the Game Boy to the PC in 2024
+## Hardware that I used to connect the Game Boy to the PC in 2024

 ![Hardware](Pictures/Hardware.png)